 Do you wonder if digital nomads can really work from the beach?
-My friends and colleagues have often asked me the question.
+My friends and colleagues have often asked me this question.

 To me, the best way to address their doubts has always been to show them the beaches I had the chance to literally work from.
 What I mean is that I was really getting my work done from these beaches:

 - managing my team

 I hope you will be convinced by the places I’m about to show you below.
 I tried to cover different continents and types of beaches.

 Internet speed and stability have not always been perfect in these spots.